fpoirotte/sphinxcontrib-paradoxy/README.rst

     doxylinks = {'exmpl': ('http://example.com/', '/path/to/tagfile'), ...}

-The second one is called ``doxylinks_cache_limit`` and indicates the number of days for which a remote tagfile will be kept in cache before being considered invalid (and fetched again).
+The second one is called ``doxylinks_cache_limit`` and indicates the number of days a remote tagfile will be kept in cache before being considered invalid (which will cause it to be fetched again the next time ``sphinx-build`` is run).
 The default value is 1, meaning that remote tagfiles will only be fetched once per day.
+Set the value to 0 to disable caching entirely.

 Now you can use e.g. :exmpl:`foo` in your documents.
 This will create a link to the page at ``http://example.com/`` containing the documentation